How Deep Is Your Love? A Comprehensive Guide to Protecting and Nourishing Tree Roots

 Just like fertilization, pest control, and trunk care, safeguarding the CRZ is essential for a tree's health and longevity.
 The soil within the CRZ is a delicate balance of half and half solids and pore space, containing both water and air.
 Unfortunately, tree roots within this area are vulnerable to a common issue: soil compaction.

 Soil compaction occurs when there's excessive foot or vehicular traffic, or when construction machinery exerts downward pressure on the soil.
 The soil loses the ability to transport water and oxygen to the root system when the small "feeder" roots at the surface of the soil are crushed.

 Soil compaction causes an unhealthy imbalance in the tree and reduces the available spore space.
 The shallow roots of even the largest trees are not immune to the crushing impact of heavy equipment, leading to root dehydration and oxygen deficiency, both detrimental to the tree's overall health.

 - Meager leaf growth

 - Branches and foliage dying from the tips or roots backward

-- Reduction in size and number of leaves
+- Reduction in the size and number of leaves

-Vertical mulching is a technique used to assist in alleviating soil compaction within critical root zones of trees.
-It reduces damage from excessive water by allowing necessary aeration during wet periods and sub-soil water penetration during dry periods.
-The technique also aids greatly in promoting the formation of fine feeder roots.
+When a tree exhibits signs of ill health or exhaustion, vertical mulching is a highly effective solution to rejuvenate its root system.
+Vertical mulching is a technique designed to alleviate soil compaction within the CRZ of trees, preventing damage from excessive water during wet periods and facilitating sub-soil water penetration during dry periods.
+This method also promotes the formation of fine feeder roots.

 Advantages of Vertical Mulching